gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 The synchronization pad adds overhead although it includes synchronization along with the data and eliminates the need of a dedicated clock line.
 The minimum acceptable padding bit duration is the time in which a receiver initiating polling can correctly receive a byte.
 If the duration of the padding bit is shorter than the minimum acceptable duration the received signal is discarded.
 The minimum acceptable duration of the padding bit must be shorter than a padding bit duration; a large minimum acceptable duration reduces the chances of false positive's occurrences, a small minimum acceptable duration instead mitigates timing inaccuracies.
 The presence of the synchronization pad between each byte also ensures that a frame composed of a series of bytes with decimal value 0 can be transmitted safely without risk of collision.

 ### Frame transmission
-Before a frame transmission the communication medium is analysed, if logic 1 is present communication is detected and collision is avoided, if logic 0 is detected for a duration of one byte plus a small random time, frame transmission starts with an initializer composed by 3 consequent synchronization pads followed by data bytes.
+Before a frame transmission the communication medium's state is analysed, if high communication is detected and collision is avoided, if low for a duration of one byte plus a small random time, frame transmission starts with an initializer composed by 3 consequent synchronization pads followed by data bytes.
 The synchronization pad is used for both byte and frame initialization to reduce the implementation complexity.
 ```cpp
  ________ _________________ __________________________________
 |ANALYSIS|   FRAME INIT    | DATA 1-65535 bytes               |